MiernikA/python-uj/README.md

 Feel free to explore the folders and files for reference or learning purposes.

-## Contributing
-If you would like to contribute to this repository, you can fork it and submit a pull request with your changes.

 ## License
 This repository is licensed under the [MIT License](LICENSE).